Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 The Gospel According To André

-Gospel According to André is Kate Novack’s intimate portrait of André Leon Talley, one of the most influential tastemakers and fashion curators of our times.
+Gospel According to André is Kate Novack’s intimate portrait of André Leon Talley, one of our most influential tastemakers and fashion curators.

-The documentary takes the viewers on an emotional journey from André’s roots growing up in the segregated Jim Crow South to become a fixture in the world of fashion.
+The documentary takes the viewers on an emotional journey from André’s roots growing up in the segregated Jim Crow South to becoming a fixture in the fashion world.

-Featuring commentary from fashion luminaries including Anna Wintour, Marc Jacobs, and Tom Ford, ‘The Gospel According to André’ is an indispensable addition to the growing canon of fashion documentaries.
+Featuring commentary from fashion luminaries including Anna Wintour, Marc Jacobs, and Tom Ford, ‘The Gospel According to André’ is indispensable to the growing canon of fashion documentaries.

 Scatter My Ashes at Bergdorf’s